CILAMP/cilamp_cfg/README.md

     $ sudo adduser $(whoami) dialout

-In order to avoid having to login-logout for the changes to take effect, you can use `su` to get a shell with the new group active
+In order to avoid having to login-logout for the changes to take effect, you can use `su` to get a shell with the new group active:

     $ su - $(whoami)